 Through his many years of research, Dr. Peat discovered that food intolerance lab tests are a vague indicator of an actual food intolerance.
 Mainly due to the fact that your immunity responds to everything you are exposed to.
 Finding the particular antibodies to that substance actually means that you have become tolerant to that food, not the other way around.
 Because of this, these lab tests end up being a very poor indicator of food intolerance.

 According to Dr. Ray Peat, dairy’s not the problem.
 It’s the degradation of our food supply, and I tend to agree.
 If you’re eating crappy toxic food with preservatives, there’s a greater chance you’ll end up with food allergies, sensitivities, bloating, gas, vitamin D deficiency, parasites, etc. Even if you’re eating organic you can still get some toxic preservatives that may irritate and inflame your body.
-The culprit may actually be the preservatives, and not the milk itself, that are causing the sensitivity or allergy.
-One harmful allergen I found most often added to dairy, almond and coconut milk (to name a few) was carrageenan.
+The culprit may actually be the preservatives, and not the milk itself.
+One harmful allergen I found most often added to dairy, almond and coconut milk is carrageenan.
 This comes from seaweed, is heavily processed and can cause lots of inflammation in the body.
 You can also find carrageenan in foods like soy milk, ice cream and yogurt.
 It’s in just about everything.

 Another underlying cause of a dairy intolerance may be due to what the cow is eating.
 Sometimes cows eat allergenic weeds or are being fed moldy grains which both can be highly allergenic.
 You can usually figure out if a cow has eaten some different grass just by tasting the milk.
 If it has a funny flavor you know it may be due to the type of grass that cow is eating.

 Regulating blood sugars poorly due to a damaged metabolism is yet another reason you can develop a food intolerance.
 Blood sugar levels can directly affect the thyroid.
 If your thyroid is slows down, your metabolism begins to shut down too.
-This can slow down digestion and production of HCL, which can leave food to ferment in the gut and on and on it goes.
+This can cause a slow down in digestion and your body’s production of HCL, which can leave food to ferment in the gut.

 The Benefits of Milk

-Milk is a pro-thyroid food, meaning it helps to up-regulate your metabolism, because it has natural thyroid hormone in it.
-It’s one of the few foods that contain natural thyroid hormone as well as progesterone and testosterone hormone too.
+Milk is a pro-thyroid food, meaning it helps to up-regulate your metabolism.
+This is because it has natural thyroid hormone in it.
+It’s one of the few foods that contain thyroid hormone as well as progesterone and testosterone hormone too.
 These hormones play a big part in helping your body up-regulate your metabolism and to slow down the aging process.

 Milk is also a complete macro-nutrient, containing the proper ratios of carbohydrates to proteins to fats, very balanced in regards to regulating blood sugar and down regulating inflammation.
 It possesses natural detoxifying and cleansing qualities and acts as a filter in the intestines.
 Compared to the alternatives, milk is the best choice if you want to avoid additives and accidental pollutants.